Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Supplementary Note 4: Clustering Validation and Optimization

-\textbf{Elbow Method:} Analysis of within-cluster sum of squares (WCSS) across k values from 1 to 10 revealed a clear inflection point at k=4, indicating the optimal cluster number.
-The WCSS showed substantial reduction from k=1 to k=4, with diminishing returns for k$>$4, confirming that four clusters effectively capture the major variance in physician personality profiles.
-Both the Big Five personality traits and patient-perceived professional traits independently converged on the same k=4 solution, providing additional validation of this choice (Figure below).
+\textbf{Elbow Method:} We computed within-cluster sum of squares (WCSS) for $k = 1$ to $10$ and observed an inflection at $k=4$.
+WCSS dropped sharply from $k=1$ to $k=4$ with diminishing returns beyond, so four clusters capture the major variance in trait profiles.
+Big Five and patient-perceived traits independently converged on $k=4$ (Figure~\ref{fig:clustering_validation}).

-The elbow method analysis provides clear evidence for the four-cluster solution, with both personality traits and patient-perceived professional traits independently converging on k=4 as optimal.
-The identified clusters ("Well-Rounded Excellent," "Underperforming," "Socially Driven," and "Steady Reliable") represent distinct and coherent physician profiles that align with clinical intuition while being empirically grounded in the data.
+The four clusters (``Uniform High,'' ``Uniform Low,'' ``Extraversion Peak,'' and ``Extraversion Valley'') give distinct profiles grounded in the trait data.
+Cluster labels describe score-pattern positions in trait space, not normative judgments of physician quality.